Crying: preventing and managing colic is a must read for new parents who are experiencing crying, crying and more crying.

-Colic is more likely to be simply a response of an immature brain to the very hectic world in which we live.
+Colic is more likely to simply be a response of an immature brain to the very hectic world in which we live.
 Your newborn has come from a sensory calming world (the womb) and the best way to prevent colic is to mimic that soothing space by swaddling, deep pressure, skin to skin contact, white noise and holding.
 The other great secret to preventing colic is to prevent overtiredness by ensuring your baby is settled to sleep after 45 minutes of waking.

 If you find your baby is one of those who suffer from extended periods of crying follow these 5 steps: